iamdtang/skaterdav85.github.io/_posts/2016-08-11-consider-using-json-api-for-your-api.md

 The JSON:API specification was initially drafted by Yehuda Katz (co-creator of Ember and a huge contributor to a number of well known open source projects) and many of the decisions were originally extracted from Ember Data, a robust, client-side data access layer used with Ember.
 Since then, the spec has gone through several iterations based on lots of feedback and is at 1.0.
 There are five primary authors: Steve Klabnik, Yehuda Katz, Dan Gebhardt, Tyler Kellen, and Ethan Resnick.

-If you haven't looked at the spec, I encourage you to [read through some of it](http://jsonapi.org/) and look at example payload structures.
+If you haven't looked at the spec, I encourage you to [read through some of it for at least a couple minutes](http://jsonapi.org/) and look at example payload structures before reading the rest of this post.

 I've had the pleasure of working with JSON:API and I've really appreciated its opinions.
 However, I've seen criticisms that typically fall into two buckets: "JSON:API is too bulky" and "What's with hyphens?".
 In this post, I'd like to address these criticisms from my point of view that may have deterred others from using JSON:API.